 During nutrition counseling, our nutritionists work with you to make the learning process ongoing and iterative.
 Concepts build upon each other and have practical application.
 In working with a nutritionist, some of the things you will learn include: the science behind building a balanced meal, how to decipher the terms on a nutrition label, and the biological triggers to food cravings and how to overcome them.

 We believe that an educational focus is critically important to your long-term success.
 JAMA and Cornell agree: they both have published findings on how effective nutrition counseling improves health.
 In developing a working knowledge of nutrition, you will be able to make better choices on your own, and will be better able to problem-solve when faced with food-related predicaments.

 Above all else, your nutritionist is your coach.
 Like an athletics coach, your nutritionist will be most helpful when she understands your current habits and tendencies.
 This learning process begins during your initial consultation discussion, and is further informed by your ongoing food logs.

-After working with your nutrition counselor to determine your goal weight, your counselor will work with you to begin brainstorming small changes in your daily routine that can help you achieve 1-2 pounds weight loss each week.
+After working with your nutrition counselor to determine your goals, your counselor will work with you to begin brainstorming small changes in your daily routine.
 In determining appropriate changes, you and your counselor will discuss realistic changes considering your schedule, food preferences, social influences, and other cost and time constraints.
 Initial changes may include: integrating more snacks into your day, making simple food swaps toward items that have better nutritional value, and improving when you eat your major meals.
 You will be amazed at how making incremental changes can build into significant lifestyle improvements.